eevalaiho/programming-exercise/documentation/testing.md

 ## Running the tests

-Follow the (installation guide)[installation.md] to install the optional libraries for testing.
+Follow the [installation guide](./installation.md) to install the optional libraries for testing.

 Cd to the program's main directory: